Sochi, Russia - Things to Do in Sochi

 Top Things to Do in Sochi

-Booking Tip: Cable car tickets cost 800-1,200 rubles for a round trip.
-Ski passes range from 2,000-3,500 rubles per day in peak season.
-Book accommodation well in advance during winter months and consider midweek visits for better prices.
+Booking Tip: Lift tickets cost around 2,500-4,000 rubles per day in peak season.
+Book accommodation well in advance for winter visits, and consider midweek stays for better rates.
+Summer gondola rides are much cheaper and less crowded.

-Booking Tip: The hike is free but requires good walking shoes and takes 2-3 hours round trip.
-Best visited in spring and early summer when water flow is strongest.
-Bring water and snacks, and start early to avoid afternoon heat.
+Booking Tip: No entrance fee, but bring proper hiking shoes and water.
+The trail takes 2-3 hours round trip.
+Best visited in late spring or early summer when water flow is strongest.
+Avoid weekends if you prefer solitude.

 Getting There